sagemath/trac_to_gh/Issue 377.md

 # Issue 377: major bug in number fields if defining poly has denoms

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/377

 Original creator: was